NewYaroslav/obfy/README.md

 ### Deterministic builds

 By default obfy seeds its compile-time random generator from `__TIME__`, producing different constants on each build.
-Define `OBFY_SEED` with a fixed value to make builds reproducible:
+Define `OBFY_SEED` with a constant expression (e.g. literal or constexpr) to make builds reproducible:

 ```bash
 g++ ... -DOBFY_SEED=0xDEADBEEF